 - REMAIN CALM

 - Dis-regard rumors

 - Stay tuned to an Emergency Broadcast Station for official instructions

-- If you are a resident student, gather essential valuables, identification and any other personal items you may need, including:
+- If you are a resident student, gather essential valuables, identification and any other personal itemsyou may need, including:

 - o Blankets or sleeping bags

 - Medications

 - o Appropriate clothing

 - o Personal hygiene items

 - o Important papers, credit cards, checkbooks

 - o Cell phone/Portable radio

-Keep some of these items in a convenient/central location to expedite an un-planned evacuation that may be for an extended period of time the home of a friend or relative or to stop at a public reception center.
-If needed, you may be assigned to a nearby temporary shelter operated by the American Red Cross.
-These shelters will be professionally staffed and will offer food, medical care, and communications ability.
+Keep some of these items in a convenient/central location to expedite an un-planned evacuation that may be for an extended period of time

-- Offer a ride to a neighbor, friend or co-worker who may not have a car.
-Close the windows and air vents of your car and do not operate the air conditioner until you have left the emergency area. - Leave by the routes designated on EBS broadcasts.
-You may be advised to go directly to
+Offer a ride to a neighbor, friend or co-worker who may not have a car.
+Close the windows and air vents of your car and do not operate the air conditioner until you have left the emergency area.